Buy Now, Plant Later! Spring Reservations Are Open

 • Deer Don’t Prefer This Tree

-• Better Pest and Disease Resistance
+• Better Pest & Disease Resistance

 People just love these beautiful trees!
 One of the country's most popular ornamental, deciduous trees, Dura Heat® (Betula nigra 'BNMTF’) is a real standout specimen.
 The unique bark is light-colored and offers an unmatched performance over any other similar tree.

 One of the best attributes is the attractive, creamy white bark which peels and exfoliates to expose the pinkish, cinnamon colors of the inner bark.
-Dura Heat’s tree bark adds welcome texture to your landscape.
+Dura Heat’s tree bark adds a welcome texture to your landscape.

-The leaves are far superior to the species with a deep green summer color, and outstanding butter-yellow fall color.
+The leaves are far superior to the species with a deep green summer color and outstanding butter-yellow fall color.
 Dura Heat has a denser, greener foliage canopy than other Birch and is quite tolerant of hot temperatures, as the name implies.
 Gentle rustling sounds and kinetic movement from the leaves fluttering in the slightest breeze will refresh you and your guests, even on the hottest summer day.

 Don’t miss your chance to own this spectacular tree!
 Order Dura Heat River Birch from Nature Hills today.